Secure Autonomous Rover Under Simulated Electronic Warfare

 | GP27 | POT_DELAY_WIPER | Delay potentiometer wiper |

-Buttons and encoder inputs use internal pull-ups in firmware.
+Buttons use internal pull-ups in firmware.
 Each button shorts its GPIO net to GND when pressed.
 Potentiometer high side connects to +3V3, low side to GND, and wiper to the ADC GPIO.

 Bill of Materials